PJanbakhshi/Pjanbakhshi.github.io/ResearchExperience.md

 My previous research:

 <p align="justify">
 During my Master's studies, I worked on biological signal processing with my Master's thesis especially being focused on the extraction of respiratory information from ECG signals and investigating its application for sleep apnea detection.
 I worked on Gaussian Process modeling and phase space reconstruction methods to extract respiration estimation from ECG, and also I developed a sleep apnea detection system based on ECG information.
+For my Bachelor's thesis, I worked on designing and implementing a medical device for preventing Varicose and DVT conditions based on neuromuscular electrical stimulation (patented in Iran).
 During a research internship on a neuroscience project, I also worked on investigating the phase-amplitude coupling in the extracellular neural activity recordings.
 </p>

 {: .box-note}
-Biological Signal Processing, Machine Learning, Neuroscience
+Biological Signal Processing, Machine Learning, Neuroscience, Hardware design